Decathlon/vitamin-android/README.md

 Group | Description
 -- | --
-com.decathlon.vitamin.foundation | Fundamental components of UI with texts, icons and colors. com.decathlon.vitamin.buttons | Build UIs with ready to use Button components. com.decathlon.vitamin.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.vitamin.radiobuttons | Build UIs with ready to use RadioButton components.
+com.decathlon.vitamin.foundation | Fundamental components of UI with texts and colors. com.decathlon.vitamin.foundation-assets | Fundamental components of UI for iconography. com.decathlon.vitamin.foundation-icons | Fundamental components of UI for assets. com.decathlon.vitamin.buttons | Build UIs with ready to use Button components. com.decathlon.vitamin.checkboxes | Build UIs with ready to use Checkbox components. com.decathlon.vitamin.radiobuttons | Build UIs with ready to use RadioButton components.